Yang Zi (actress): 2020–2023: Further prominence

+2024–present: Mainstream recognition

 In January 2024, Yang starred in the friendship romance drama Love Endures, playing a journalist.
 It became the TV series with the highest investment in the history of Youku.
 The vice-president of Youku said that Love Endures is Youku's first hit drama of 2024 at a seminar held by Peking University.
 In February, she made a special appearance in the comedy film YOLO.
 Then in April, she starred in the family drama Best Choice Ever.
 She played the role of Mai Chenghuan, a young woman who gradually broke free from her mother's domineering care and began to focus on her career.
 The show received commercial success and topped television ratings and various online chart in its timeslot.
 She won the Outstanding Actress award at the 20th Chinese American TV Festival.
 She was nominated for Best Actress award at the 15th Macau International Television Festival and 3rd China Media Group (CMG) Annual Chinese TV Drama Ceremony.
 In July, she reprised her role in the second season of Lost You Forever.

+In January 2025, Yang starred in intangible cultural heritage drama Flourished Peony, playing He Weifang, the daughter of a merchant who endured many hardships in a patriarchal society before becoming a successful female entrepreneur while also helping other women.
+The series was a commercial success, ranking first in television ratings and various online data chart.
+It was praised for its accurate depiction of the sets, costumes and customs of the Tang Dynasty.
+Her performance was widely praised.
+She was awarded Ambassador for Overseas Promotion of Chinese TV Programs and was nominated for the Best Actress award at the 30th Shanghai Television Festival.
+The series became the most successful TV series in the history of Mango TV.
+In June, she starred in In the Name of Blossom, the continuation of Flourished Peony.
+She was nominated for the Best Actress award at the 16th Macau International Television Festival.

+In January 2026, Yang starred in the ecological thriller drama Born to be Alive, playing the role of Bai Ju, a policewomen fighting against poachers on the Tibetan Plateau.
+The series brought attention to the history of wildlife conservation as well as the lives of local communities and environmental protectors in places like Hoh Xil, increasing public interest in the plateau's landscapes, ecology and conservation efforts.
+Yang's acting as well as her dedication for filming the series in an unfavorable condition gained praises.
+She won the Best Actress award at the 31st Shanghai Television Festival for her performance.
+In May, she starred in the intangible cultural heritage drama The Heir.

-Her upcoming works include the crime thriller film Drug Hunting, in which she stars as an anti drug policewoman and two historical costume dramas The Golden Hairpin and Family Business.
+Her upcoming works include the crime thriller film Drug Hunting, in which she stars as an anti drug policewoman, the historical costume dramas The Golden Hairpin and the biographical drama The Way You Come Back.